hossam-create/Mnbara-Platform/docs/regulatory/strategic/FUTURE_LICENSING_PREPARATION.md

 ### 5.1 "What We Are" (Must be visible)

-> "Mnbara is a technology platform that connects buyers and travelers.
+> "mnbarh is a technology platform that connects buyers and travelers.
 We provide the marketplace, verification tools, and communication services."

 ### 5.2 "What We Are NOT" (Must be explicit)

-> "Mnbara is **NOT** a bank, financial institution, money transmitter, or insurance provider.
+> "mnbarh is **NOT** a bank, financial institution, money transmitter, or insurance provider.
 >
-> All financial transactions are processed by third-party licensed payment service providers.
-Mnbara does not hold, store, or transmit funds."
+> All financial transactions are processed by third-party licensed payment service providers. mnbarh does not hold, store, or transmit funds."

 ### 5.3 Triggered Disclosures (If using wallet features via partner)

 > "Wallet services are provided by [Partner Name], a licensed financial institution.
-Your funds are held by [Partner Name], not by Mnbara."
+Your funds are held by [Partner Name], not by mnbarh."

 ---